The cradle of the ancient Kyiv Rus civilization Kyiv, today is the capital of Ukraine, the city with the history that spans over 1500 years.

 Next to Khreshchaty along the Dnieper is Tsarsky (Royal) Park where there is Mariyinsky Palace (architect Rastrelli), built in 1750 – 1755.

 Intended originally for members of the imperial family when they visited Kyiv, in the early 19th century it became the residence of Governor-Generals and now it is the Presidential state residence.
 You could often see its beautiful interiors on TV news programmes where summits and meetings of official delegations, awards ceremonies, presentations of credentials by ambassadors of foreign states took place.
-Unfortunately the Palace is under restoration at present.

 Not far from the Maryinsky palace is the Park of Eternal Glory with the Alley of Heroes, the Tomb of the Unknown Soldier and the Obelisk to commemorate those who perished in WWII.